 Only the intra chroma model was modified.
 The inter chroma model already lacks the partitioning input.
 When running inference, the new intra chroma model was used together with the old models from NNVC3.0 (inter chroma, intra luma and inter luma).

 The complexity in terms of kMACs/sample and number of parameters was measured for the intra chroma model before and after the modification using the torchsummary library.
 Before the modification the chroma filter needed 110.2 kMACs/sample and after 107.4 kMACs/sample, a difference of 2.8.
 Since the intra chroma filter is in the worst-case path, this lowers the worst-case frame-wise complexity value from 525 kMACs/pixel in JVET-AB0053 to (525-2.8).
 To get the block-wise value we multiply by 1442/1282 and thus get a complexity reduction from 664.4 to 660.9, or about 0.5% of the total kMACs/pixel.
+However, since the inter slice is still 664 kMACs/pixel, the worst-case complexity does not change.